- What are registration fees for the 2019 Season

 Can I use my Active Kids Voucher for football at MFC

 When you register and complete payment you can add your voucher reference, and providing it is valid, you can complete the payment process by using the voucher and paying the remainder.
-Please see the registration page under PLAY WITH US for full details.Back to Index
+Plesae remember you need to get ypur voucher reference BEFORE you complete the registration process as the club cannot retrospectively apply the voucher.
+If you do not use your voucher at this point you will have to de-register and re-register.

 How often and when is training?